FreeCAD/FreeCAD-documentation/wiki/Spreadsheet_Workbench.md

 -    **Black**and **White** set the foreground and the background colors of the selected cells.

 -   Context-menu of the spreadsheet rows and columns: right-click onto the header of a row or column to insert a new row above or a new column at the left, or to delete the current row/column.
 You can also select several rows or columns to delete them.<small>(v0.20)</small>  You can also select where the the new rows/columns will be inserted.
 Furthermore, to insert for example 3 new columns at once, select 3 columns and use the context-menu that will now offer to insert 3 columns.

+## Spreadsheet editing

+As noted above under Tools, right click on a row or column header produces a pulldown menu that allows you to delete the row/column or insert a new blank one.
+Formula references to cells that get moved by these operations get patched to refer to the new location, You will get a warning and a request to confirm if a row or column deletion would abolish a reference that\'s used in your model.

+Cut/copy/paste can be used to edit data.
+Cut and copy will both operate on single cells, rows, columns, rectangles, or indeed any selection group of cells you set up.
+Cut clears the content of selected cells; both cut and copy stash the cell content in an internal paste buffer.
+A paste operation writes the buffered data in such a way that the content of the uppermost-leftmost cell of the buffered set is dropped in the cell where the cursor is when you paste; other buffered content is dropped where it will have the same relationship to that target as it originally did to the upper-left cell of your cut/paste set.

+An important caveat: Cut/copy/paste operations do *not* fix up formula references.
+If you move the content of a cell, formulas which referred to the old location will break.
+If the old location becomes empty, the breakage will become visible as the expression evaluator will display \#ERR in dependent cells.
+Properties are also not carried along.

+The Undo key can be use to back out any of these operations.
+However, it undoes a cell at a time - thus, multiple Undos may be requited to back out a single copy or paste.

 ## Cell properties